wp-plugins/zedity/readme.txt

 == Installation ==

-You can go for one of the following options:
+Please follow one of the following standard options:

 **Option A (from your WordPress dashboard):**